TrainsForever/TrainsForever-Archive/ns-1068-erie.md

 ## 🚂 Last Documented Catch

-Locomotive: NS 1068
+Locomotive: NS 1068 (Erie Heritage Unit)
-Date: December 2025
-Railroad: Norfolk Southern
+Date: May 12, 2026
-Subdivision: NS Chicago Line
+Location: NS Chicago Line
-Location: Elkhart Yard (West Side)
+Notes:
+Observed hauling a disabled Amtrak Charger back toward Chicago.
+Last documented catch as of May 12, 2026.

 Notes:
 Last documented catch of NS 1068 as of December 2025.
 Awaiting the next sighting.